TBMCPlugins/Chroma-Chat/README.md

 This command's sole purpose is to give me (or any admins, if they want) some information about the errors and if they even happened.
 It's not fully tested, so a full stack trace might be needed if the plugin breaks.

 #### Setting the flair by hand (/u admin setflair)
-This allowss you to set any flair you want to any player.
-This will override the automatic flairs, thoguh it's not recommended to do so.
+This allows you to set any flair you want to any player.
+This will override the automatic flairs, though it's not recommended to do so.

 Note that you need to specify the full flair with color codes, for example: